Quansight-Labs/free-threaded-compatibility/docs/index.md

     `threading` or thread pools internally your tool or app should behave identically under free-threading.

-    If your dependencies advertise free-threaded support, good news!
-You should read the documentation of your dependencies and learn about their thread safety guarantess.
+    If you would like to use the `threading` module to improve the performance of your project, you should read the documentation of your dependencies and learn about their thread safety guarantees.
 This is particularly true of libraries that expose mutable objects, doubly so if you want to mutate a shared object from many threads.

     Pure Python code can exhibit thread safety issues, so you may also want to look at the first section of the porting guide, particularly on the thread